Nikitayadav04/Movie-recommendation-system/README.md

 🎬 CineSense – Movie Recommendation System

-CineSense is a full-stack MERN-based Movie Recommendation System developed as a college major project.
+CineSense is a  MERN-based Movie Recommendation System .
 It provides users with personalized movie recommendations using content-based and collaborative filtering techniques.

 🚀 Features